kosli-dev/labs/lab-05-runtime-controls.md

 See [Policy expressions](https://docs.kosli.com/getting_started/policies/#policy-expressions) for more details.

 ### Verification Checklist

 Before completing this lab, ensure you have:

 - ✅ Created a `labs-prod` environment of type `docker`
-- ✅ Successfully taken a manual snapshot of running containers
+- ✅ Explored the Cyber-Dojo environment in Kosli
 - ✅ Created a `.kosli-policy.yml` file with compliance requirements
 - ✅ Created the policy in Kosli and attached it to your environment
 - ✅ Updated workflow with policy update and snapshot steps